akihikodaki/dts/doc/dts_gsg/config.rst

 *   scenario: Senario of DPDK virtualization environment for this execution.

     – nic_type : is the type of the NIC to use.
 The types are defined in the file settings.py.
+                 There's one special type named as **cfg**, which mean network information will be loaded from file.

     – func=true run only functional test